debsouryadatta/AI-Image-Generator/README.md

--> Update Profile feature
+-> Profile page features

 43. We created the ui for the profile page, for the dialog component, we used - Material Tailwind
-44. Link the cards' avatar to the profile page
+44. Link the cards' avatar to the profile page & also the navbar's avatar, getting the username as routeParams
+45. Updating the profile - created the frontend axios post req, created the backend route for updating the profile
+46. Got stuck in one issue i.e. - when we change the username, the JWT needs to be changed since the JWT contains the username in itself